nfriedly/get-user-media-promise/README.md

 ### Standalone

- Download the [latest release](https://github.com/nfriedly/get-user-media-promise/releases) from GitHub.
+ Download the [latest release][releases] from GitHub.

 ## Usage:

  * With a bundler such as Require.js, Browserify, or WebPack: require() the module and it returns a `getUserMedia()` method that will always return a Promise or Promise-like object.
- * As a standalone library: when neither `define()` nor `module` are defined, the module will go into pollyfill mode, setting `navigator.mediaDevices.getUserMedia()` if that method is not already defined and doing nothing if it is.
+ * As a standalone library: when neither `define()` nor `module` are defined, the module will go into polyfill mode, setting `navigator.mediaDevices.getUserMedia()` if that method is not already defined or doing nothing if it is.

  Then: